important files in bazel project

 1. BUILD Files

-files are fundamental to Bazel projects.
+BUILD files are fundamental to Bazel projects.
 They define build rules and dependencies for individual targets (e.g., libraries, binaries, tests).
-Each directory in your project that contains buildable code typically has one or more BUILD
+Each directory in your project that contains buildable code typically has one or more BUILD files.

 -